 [Images courtesy of Balmond Studio]

 Last summer, BUILD met with engineer-architect-artist, Cecil Balmond at his London Studio to discuss his most recent projects and the thinking behind his experimental design process.
 Prior to opening Balmond Studio, his career spanned 40-plus years at Ove Arup & Partners where he worked on pioneering projects with renowned architects all over the globe.
 Balmond discussed the notion of architecture in a dynamic environment, the designer’s intuition, and his most recent projects.
-For part 1 of the conversation, hop over to ARCADE Magazine, Issue 36.1, available in print and on their website.
+Part 1 of the interview can be read here.

 Tell us about your previous role as Deputy Chairman at Arup, where you led thousands of engineers and architects.